HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 While both AI and the `.ai` domain existed long before ChatGPT, the new possibilities that emerged in its wake led to a wave of AI-native businesses.
 Many of them adopted the `.ai` top-level domain, <a hreflang="en" href="https://www.iana.org/domains/root/db/ai.html">the country code for Anguilla</a>.
 This trend drove a substantial rise in `.ai` domain registrations across all ranks, as shown in the figure below, which compares the pre-ChatGPT landscape in 2022 with usage in 2025.

-The only two `.ai` domains that made it into the top 1,000 most visited websites in the Chrome dataset were https://character.ai and an adult site.

 {{ figure_markup(
   image="genai-ai-domain.png",
   caption="Usage of the .ai domain 2022 vs 2025 by rank.",